99pranit/Python-Practice/README.md

 8. **Backtracking**
    - Classic problems like N-Queens, Sudoku solver, and permutations
    - Subset and combination generation

+9. **Bit Manupulation**
+   - Basics: AND, OR, XOR, NOT, shifts (left, right)
+   - Count of set bits (Hamming Weight)
+   - Checking power of two

  ## 📖 Resources
    - Kunal Kushwaha